-Surgery is also an option for children who have severe acid reflux that does not respond to other treatments.
-Surgery is typically only recommended for children who have a very small esophagus or who have a condition that makes other treatments ineffective.
+Surgery is also an option for children with severe acid reflux that does not respond to other treatments.
+Surgery is typically only recommended for children with a very small esophagus or a condition that makes other treatments ineffective.

 3. Home remedies

-There are a number of home remedies that can help to relieve the symptoms of acid reflux and help kids to feel more comfortable.
+There are many home remedies that can help to relieve the symptoms of acid reflux and help kids to feel more comfortable.

-One of the best home remedies for acid reflux is to elevate the head of the bed.
-This can be done by placing blocks under the legs of the bed, or by using a special pillow that elevates the head and chest.
-This will help to keep stomach acid from flowing back up into the esophagus.
+One of the best home remedies for acid reflux is elevating the bed head.
+This can be done by placing blocks under the legs of the bed or by using a special pillow that elevates the head and chest.
+This will help keep stomach acid from flowing back into the esophagus.

-Another home remedy for acid reflux is to avoid foods that are known to trigger the condition.
+Another home remedy for acid reflux is avoiding foods known to trigger the condition.
 Foods that are acidic, spicy, or high in fat can all trigger acid reflux.
 Keeping a food diary can help to identify which foods are triggering symptoms.
 Once trigger foods are identified, they can be avoided.

 Thanks for reading this blog post.
 If you like it, please share it using the buttons below with your friends, family, and colleagues.